frankyeh/Brain-Data/index.md

 ### How to Request Restricted Access

+1. apply for agreement.
+For most restricted access, you need to apply for agreement from [NDA](https://nda.nih.gov/).
-1. update DSI Studio to a version released after June 2025.
+2. update DSI Studio to a version released after June 2025.
-2. launch DSI Studio.
+3. launch DSI Studio.
 When you see the login page, please right-click on the [Registry Entity].
 Select [Select All], and then choose [Copy].

 ![image](https://github.com/user-attachments/assets/3f47933c-4701-47f1-8ecf-e666d9af2126)